monz/garden-time-lapse/README.md

 ## Notebooks Online Preview

-> **Note:** currently no binary data has been added to this repository.
-This might lead to problems displaying images in the Jupyter notebooks.
-Also, I used interactive plots using [Plotly Dash](https://plotly.com/dash/).
+> **Note:** I used interactive plots using [Plotly Dash](https://plotly.com/dash/).
 The plots do not render in the online preview.
-As long as there is no data available these plots will not work for you.
+And as long as there is no data publicly available these plots will not work for you.
+Therefore, some plot previews have been added to the notebooks.
 I want to integrate [DVC](https://dvc.org/) and provide you some example data, properly.
 For now, have fun reading the notebooks!

 1. [Project Context](https://nbviewer.jupyter.org/github/monz/garden-time-lapse/blob/master/notebooks/1.0-project-context.ipynb)